-For the financial year ended 31st of December 2022, the Company allocated QR 210.76 million, representing 2.5% of its 2022 consolidated and adjusted net profits, to support these activities.
+For the financial year ended 31st of December 2023, the Company allocated QR 108.84 million, representing 2.5% of its net profits, to support these activities.

 Conclusion

 Through its Board of Directors, Industries Qatar is committed to implementing corporate governance principles and best practices, maintaining by-laws and internal procedures to achieve the highest levels of governance and create anticipatory (proactive) compliance environment aimed at safeguarding its assets and capital, protecting the interests of its customers and shareholders and preserving the Company's integrity and image.